 Put systems in place

-To fully relax whilst you're away, ensure you have systems in place to keep your business running smoothly.
-Put a relevant voicemail message on your office phone and/or mobile saying something like "Hello, you've reached XXX.
+To fully relax while you're away, ensure you have systems in place to keep your business running smoothly.
+Put a relevant voicemail message on your office phone and mobile saying something like "Hello, you've reached XXX.
 I'm on annual leave until XXX.
-Please leave a message and I will get back to you on my return".
+Please leave a message, and I will get back to you on my return".
 And don't forget an 'out of office' auto-responder on your emails, saying something similar.

 In case of emergency

 Some clients will suddenly have "urgent" jobs that need doing.
 They'll know you're on holiday but will still call your mobile, panicking about something that's come up.
-This is especially a problem if you're a web developer and host a number of websites, or if you're a PR professional that often needs to respond immediately to any reputation issues.
+This is especially a problem if you're a web developer and host several websites, or if you're a PR professional that often needs to respond immediately to any reputation issues.